commonuserlol/frida-java-menu/README.md

 Please refer to wiki page.

 ## Troubleshooting
-Keep in mind that not all devices/firmwares work here.
-Basically, only those whose ART codebase is not particularly changed from AOSP.<br>***MIUI, ColorOS and other OEM roms MAY work incorrect or won't work at all***
+Through a very unstable Java bridge (on which this works), we cannot guarantee that everything will work.
+Please, prefer roms with non/slightly modified ART code (AOSP forks mainly)<br>***MIUI, ColorOS and other OEM roms MAY work incorrect or won't work at all***

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.